ikhwantukiran03/erasa/README-CHATBOT.md

 - Natural language understanding powered by DeepSeek's AI models
 - Fallback to rule-based responses when AI is unavailable
+- AI fallback for queries not handled by the rule-based system
 - Contextual awareness of user authentication state
 - Smart suggestion of relevant links based on conversation context
 - Floating chat widget available throughout the site